FarmBot-Docs/farmbot-software/v15/app/settings/error-handling.md

 ## Calibration retry reset distance

 Distance in millimeters to group calibration retries.
-If the distance travelled while detecting the axis end location exceeds this value, the calibration retry counter is reset.
+If the distance traveled while detecting the axis end location exceeds this value, the calibration retry counter is reset.